karlstolley/stolley.dev/_posts/2019-11-13-supports-shines-brightest-on-dependent-styles.md

   </figcaption>
 </figure>

-Where feature queries really shine, however, are in preventing dependent styles from being applied.
+Where feature queries really shine, however, is in preventing dependent styles from being applied.
 Feature queries are exceptionally suited to applying properties browsers *do* understand, but that are only appropriate when a more advanced property is available.